 With Take Part, Bik Van der Pol Take Part seek to create a shared public vision of the city by anchoring discussions about its past, present, and future, as well as its challenges and opportunities, to a tangible object—a thousand-square-foot scale model of San Francisco built in the late 1930s—at the city’s public libraries.
 Take Part involves a multitude of voices in discussions and inviting participants from diverse backgrounds, skills, and ages to infuse the scale model with their perspectives.
 Public libraries, the primary site for the project, were once and continue to be a core infrastructure of public culture in the United States.
 Take Part explores the potential of the public role of these hubs for citizenship and communal gatherings, and pillars of public life.

 Tectonic economic, technological, and cultural shifts are currently transforming the San Francisco Bay Area and beyond.
-Take Part - Is There Room in San Francisco for San Fancisco? , the new project by Bik Van der Pol started in 2018, and will have its first public moment with a public program in collaboration with and in 29 Pubic Library Branches, from January 25-March 25, 2019.
+Take Part - Is There Room in San Francisco for San Fancisco? , the new project by Bik Van der Pol started in 2018.
+After cleaning, inventorizing and photographing every part, the model will have its first public moment with a public program in collaboration with and in 29 Pubic Library Branches, from January 25-March 25, 2019.
 Sections of the model will be publicly exhibited throughout the branches of the San Francisco Public Library.
 Each neighborhood will be on display in its corresponding library, including the twenty-seven neighborhood branches, the main branch, and the temporary branch at SFMOMA.

 Events and programs have been developed according to each neighborhood’s interests and focus on key themes, broadly related to publicness and civic participation. see calendar for complete list of events.
 Everyone is invited to participate in Reading the Model to gather around the model, the Department of Memory to discuss the city’s and neighborhood's hidden pasts, Modeling the City to discuss urgent topics, Bicycle Tours to connect the whole city and the site-specific Library Programs.